- 6 Minutes to read

 - Single server, 4 vCPUs, 24GB RAM, 250GB SSD storage.

 In a test deployment with messaging, you specify the primary database server as the messaging server.
-If you defined more than one server for the test deployment, you cannot set the primary database server as a messaging server and you then require 3 application servers.
+If you defined more than one server for the test deployment, you cannot set the primary database server as a messaging server.

 - Access from the virtual machine to a Storage Area Network (SAN) or directly attached hard drive.